 For instance, a simple CQL query for the Confluence advance search would find all the content in the “Design Project” space.
 Instead, it uses the space field, the EQUALS operator, and the value “Design Project.”

 Confluence Page tree

-The Confluence Page tree is one of the multiple macros features the tool has.
-The macro displays document that can serve as a table of content or a list of related topics, as it displays a dynamic and hierarchical list of pages starting from a pointed root page.
+The Confluence Page tree is one of the tool’s multiple macros features.
+The macro displays a document that can serve as a table of content or a list of related topics, as it displays a dynamic and hierarchical list of pages starting from a pointed root page.
 Wondering how to add a page tree in Confluence?

 Let’s take a look.